Treating Hair Loss Through Korean Medicine: Pattern Differentiation and Why It Matters

 • Restoring hair quality requires identifying the correct constitutional pattern first — kidney Jing depletion, liver blood deficiency, and heat damaging Yin each produce hair changes that respond to different interventions and fail to respond to the wrong ones.

-• The follicle’s growth cycle — anagen, catagen, telogen — can be systematically disrupted by chronic stress, nutritional depletion, hormonal dysregulation, and scalp circulation insufficiency; treatment must address whichever of these is primary.
+• The follicle’s growth cycle — anagen, catagen, telogen — can be disrupted by chronic stress, nutritional depletion, hormonal dysregulation, and reduced scalp circulation; treatment must address whichever of these is primary.

-• Nutritional interventions for hair support are only effective when they address an actual deficiency — supplementing iron, zinc, or protein in patients who are not deficient produces no follicle benefit and creates unnecessary metabolic load.
+• Nutritional interventions for hair help only when they correct an actual deficiency — supplementing iron, zinc, or protein in someone who is not deficient produces no follicle benefit and adds unnecessary load, so testing should come before supplementation.

-In the previous essay I described why hair quality functions as a reliable diagnostic indicator of constitutional state — and why hair problems that are addressed only at the scalp level tend to produce limited and impermanent results.
+In the previous essay I described why hair quality functions as a useful diagnostic indicator of constitutional state — and why hair problems addressed only at the scalp level tend to produce limited and impermanent results.
 Here I want to be more specific about the clinical approaches that actually work: how to distinguish the patterns, what they respond to, and why the sequence of intervention matters.
+(As noted in that essay, sudden, patchy, or rapidly progressing loss should be evaluated by a physician first, to rule out conditions such as thyroid disease, iron-deficiency anemia, and autoimmune alopecia.)

 The starting point, as always in Korean medicine, is pattern differentiation.
-Hair loss from kidney Jing depletion, hair loss from liver blood deficiency, and hair loss from heat damaging Yin each require different treatment approaches, and mixing these up — applying tonification to a heat pattern, or clearing heat when depletion is the problem — produces at best neutral results and at worst worsening.
+Hair loss from kidney Jing depletion, hair loss from liver blood deficiency, and hair loss from heat damaging Yin each call for different approaches, and mixing these up — applying tonification to a heat pattern, or clearing heat when depletion is the problem — produces at best neutral results and at worst worsening.

 Distinguishing the Three Primary Patterns